 What are Virtual Tables?

-Virtual tables allow you to access external data via an ODBC connection, yet they look like regular tables in a Lianja database.
+Virtual tables allow you to access external data via an ODBC connection (or an OLEDB connection on Windows), yet they look like regular tables in a Lianja database.
 You can drag 'n' drop virtual tables in the Page Builder and reference them in the same way as standard tables and all the time the underlying connection, SQL statements and cursor adapter are being handled for you.

 What's so special about Virtual Tables?